 Mechanics of Wet Flatulence

-We have begun a study on flatulence and wet flatulence to better understand the mechanics behind the latter.
+We are studying the mechanics and acoustics of flatulence and wet flatulence.
 Our study has led us through some fun experiments, such as constructing a "fart" machine and testing the material properties of a whoopee cushion.
 Future work will include experiments on mammals.
 The goal of this project is to aid in the diagnosis of anal muscle weakness, which commonly affects older people.

 Our work has been presented as the final project for ME8863 - Special Topics in Fluid Mechanics.
 This project is in progress.

-Collaborators: David Hu (PI), Seth Stewart, Andrew Kent
+Collaborators: David Hu (PI), Seth Stewart, Charles Finn

 Material Properties of Earwax